 At this point, you're actually telling JSCAPE MFT Server, "Hey, I want you to digitally sign all outgoing AS2 messages using the private key in server key 'example_rsa'".

-After you've selected the signing key, you need to tell the server what signature algorithm it should use for signing.
-For this example, let's just use what is arguably the most popular signature algorithm: SHA256 with RSA.
+After you've selected the signing key, you need to tell the server what digital signature algorithm it should use for signing.
+For this example, let's just use what is arguably the most popular digital signature algorithm: SHA256 with RSA.
 Although they're also available in the list of signature algorithms, avoid SHA1 and MD5, as they already have serious vulnerabilities.